 Online status, the above answer will suffice.
-However, if you like to extend your app to know
+However, if you would like to extend your app to know the

 active status, you can send an

-Online Activity (see the previous question) which remote app can decide to answer based on their `Online’ status.
+Online Activity (see the previous question on using Typing Indicators) based on which a remote app can decide to answer based on their `Online’ status.
 This is more effective but has privacy implications.
-Hence, based on your app policy, mesibo let you choose the implementation.
+Hence, based on your app policy, mesibo lets you choose the implementation.